Angoulema/nodejs-api-example/README.md

 # nodejs-api-example

-Example of Node JS repository with a postres DB using a TypeORM.
+Example of a Node JS repository with a postgres DB using TypeORM.